wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==
+= 1.5 =
+* Removed 'No Stars Rating' image if user doesn't have any ratings.

 = 1.4 =
 * More improvements with the width and height settings.